 Collecting your student ID card is a mandatory step in the enrolment process.
-If you are attending campus, you will need to pick up your card in person within four weeks of the start date of your course (for those courses starting in September 2020).
-If you are a student on a distance learning course or if you have made an application for remote study in semester one, you must pick up your ID card within 4 weeks of your arrival in the UK (which must be prior to your required attendance date).
+If you are attending campus, you must collect your card in person within three weeks of the start date of your course to complete enrolment.

 Student ID card collection points

 Students should collect their student ID cards from the following locations unless your school has informed you of separately arranged events.

 International and home students

 ID cards can be collected from Student Connect at the Centre for Student Life, 09:15-16:45 Monday to Friday from 16 October 2023.

 If you are unable to collect between these times, please raise an enquiry via the Student Connect Portal selecting 'Student ID card enquiry' as the enquiry category or telephone +44 (0)29 2251 8888.

 ID cards can be collected from the Cochrane Building on Monday, Wednesday, Friday between 08:00-13:00.